p2p/bitcoin-exchange/README.md

 "A broker is an individual or party (brokerage firm) that arranges transactions between a buyer and a seller, and gets a commission when the deal is executed." (http://en.wikipedia.org/wiki/Broker)

 The brokers accessing this exchange can be based both globally and locally.
-Their clients dont need any internet access since the clients will never use the exchange directly, client orders are always forwarded to the exchange by the brokers.
+Their clients dont need internet access from the exchanges perspective since the clients will never use the exchange directly.
+Client orders are always forwarded to the exchange by the brokers.
 Anyone can become a broker in this exchange.
 If several brokers trust each other they can form a broker-pool by adding each other as trustworthy, orders from all of the clients in the specific pool get matched together.
 Brokers that are not part of a broker-pool have their own order book, their clients will not be able to trade with clients of the other brokers.
 Settlement of assets should be made on a regular basis (daily or weekly) between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.
 Each broker must comply by local laws in the jurisdiction where the broker is located.
 Any legal issue is a matter between brokers or between a broker and its clients.
 The exchange cannot be held responsible for any complaints because of its decentralized nature.